daveadams/sakai-info/ROADMAP.md

 # sakai-info Roadmap #

-*Last updated 2012-02-23*
+*Last updated 2012-02-24*

-### 0.2 ###

-* MySQL support (via Sequel)
-* Round out basic user and site search in the CLI
-* Progress towards building a set of fixtures to use for serious unit testing

 ### 0.3 ###

-* CLI access to quizzes, tools, assignments
+* CLI access to more objects, eg quizzes, tools, assignments, and groups
+* Sqlite test infrastructure for a few basic objects

 ### 0.5 ###